 Friday Lunch & Learn at 12 Noon via Zoom

-In reflection, as we enter our third year, we have been so enriched through the leadership of Bob Mosebach and Father Rick and the wide range of books that our group members have been lifted up to explore.
-The exciting aspect of this group is delving into such a wide range of book titles and engaging in open and lively conversations.
-Our library of books include:
+In reflection, as we complete our fifth year, we continue to be enriched through the leadership of Bob Mosebach and Father Rick and the wide range of books that our group members have been lifted up to explore.
+The exciting aspect of this group is delving into such a variation of book titles and engaging in open and lively conversations.
+Our library of books for Lunch & Learn include:

 Walk in Love-Episcopal Beliefs and Practices by Scott Gunn & Melody Wilson Shobe